yidong72/reasoning-gym/GALLERY.md

 min_animals = 2
 max_animals = 5
 max_instances = 3
-seed = None
+seed = 42
 size = 500
 ```

 Example tasks:
 ```
 Example 1:
-Question: How many legs are there in total if you have 1 starfish, 3 crabs, 3 chickens, 3 cows, 1 woodlouse?
+Question: How many legs are there in total if you have 1 sea slug, 1 deer?
-Answer: 67
+Answer: 4
-Metadata: {'animals': {'starfish': 1, 'crab': 3, 'chicken': 3, 'cow': 3, 'woodlouse': 1}, 'total_legs': 67}
+Metadata: {'animals': {'sea slug': 1, 'deer': 1}, 'total_legs': 4}

 Example 2:
-Question: How many legs are there in total if you have 2 sheeps, 1 butterfly, 1 ant, 3 humans, 2 wasps?
+Question: How many legs are there in total if you have 2 sheeps, 2 dogs?
-Answer: 38
+Answer: 16
-Metadata: {'animals': {'sheep': 2, 'butterfly': 1, 'ant': 1, 'human': 3, 'wasp': 2}, 'total_legs': 38}
+Metadata: {'animals': {'sheep': 2, 'dog': 2}, 'total_legs': 16}

 Example 3:
-Question: How many legs are there in total if you have 3 chickens, 3 cockroachs, 3 woodlouses, 2 elephants, 2 sea slugs?
+Question: How many legs are there in total if you have 1 crab, 2 lobsters, 1 human, 1 cow, 1 bee?
-Answer: 74
+Answer: 42
-Metadata: {'animals': {'chicken': 3, 'cockroach': 3, 'woodlouse': 3, 'elephant': 2, 'sea slug': 2}, 'total_legs': 74}
+Metadata: {'animals': {'crab': 1, 'lobster': 2, 'human': 1, 'cow': 1, 'bee': 1}, 'total_legs': 42}

 ```